-Numerically we are not the largest of the OS branches but we cover an enormous area roughly aligning with the South Wales and the Western Traffic Areas, or from Aberystwyth to Lands End and across to Bournemouth.
+Numerically we may not be the largest of the OS branches but we cover an enormous area roughly aligning with the South Wales and the Western Traffic Areas, or from Aberystwyth to Land's End and across to Bournemouth.
 Such a wide and varied area does mean that our Bulletin, which is published 6 times a year, is always packed.
-Our editorial team have their fingers on the pulse, recording changes from operators large and small and often explaining why these changes took place.
-But the bulletin doesn't stop there: each issue contains articles on current and historical operations in our area, reports on our days out, and the chance for members to give their slant on what's going on.
+Our editorial team records changes from operators large and small, often explaining why these changes took place.
+But the Bulletin doesn't stop there: each issue contains articles on current and historical operations in our area, reports on our days out, and the chance for members to give their slant on what's going on.
 To view a recent bulletin click here.

-The Branch is very fortunate in having among its members Derek Persson, who in 2016 achieved the remarkable milestone of 50 years as the Route Recorder for the South West area.
+The Branch is very fortunate in having access to the expert knowledge of Derek Persson, who in 2016 achieved the remarkable milestone of 50 years as the Route Recorder for the South West area.
 Much of his research has entailed his own exploration of the routes to keep abreast of changes.
-Derek's work was recognised at the March 2016 Branch meeting, when OS President Leon Daniels presented Derek with a framed period Westyern National route map of Cornwall, and members shared a celebratory cake in the form of a Western National double-decker.
+Derek's work was recognised at the March 2016 Branch meeting, when OS President Leon Daniels presented Derek with a framed period Western National route map of Cornwall.
 Please see Branch Bulletin 188 for pictures and more detail.

 Members' photographs illustrate some recent events in our area.